AJP-432/cooking-app/README.md

 ## Features 📚
-Our application includes:
-- Extraction of real time stock prices
-- Calculate Simple Moving Averages (SMA) and Exponential Moving Averages (EMA)
-- Compute the Relative Strength Index (RSI) to assess the stock's momentum
-- Calculate the Moving Average Convergence Divergence (MACD)
-- Visualize stock price trends with interactive charts
-- AI Advise on investment of the stock
+SimplYum utilizes AI to generate customized recipes based on the ingredients, the cuisine preference, and the fitness goals the user has.
+Our app saves the recipes the users create, and allows them to reuse their favorite recipes.
+Users can also view their daily/weekly calorie and nutrition intake in the user insight page to keep track of their fitness goals.
+SimplYum  transforms cooking into a simple and enjoyable process, promoting healthy eating habits and a love for cooking.

 ## Getting Started 🏁

-Follow these steps to set up and run the FlockStock web application locally:
+Follow these steps to set up and run the SimplYum application locally:

 1. Clone the repository: